Have Questions?

 740-441-9800

-STEPS of Recovery has been providing addiction treatment and rehabilitation services to residents of the Gallipolis area.
+STEPS of Recovery has been providing addiction treatment and rehabilitation services to residents of the Gallipolis, Ohio area.
 Today, STEPS of Recovery provides services like brief intervention approach, cognitive/behavior therapy, individual psychotherapy, trauma therapy, vocational rehabilitation services, dialectical behavior therapy and others in line with its belief of following rehabilitation treatments that work best to help people achieve recovery.

 This alcohol and drug rehab program also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - inpatient treatment centers, long term drug rehab centers, outpatient day treatment, short term treatment centers, inpatient detoxification programs and others.